Abbey of Echternach: Return of the Benedictine monks

 The fortunes of the abbey continued to vary with the fortunes of the Holy Roman Empire.
 When Otto the Great reunited the Empire, he sought to rejuvenate the intellectual and religious life of his dominions, including Echternach.
 In 971, he restored the Benedictines to Echternach with forty monks of that order from Trier.
 The abbey entered a second Golden Age, as it once again became one of northern Europe's most influential abbeys.
 In 1031, a new Romanesque church was consecrated.

 The Codex Aureus of Echternach, an important surviving codex written entirely in gold ink was produced here in the 11th century.
 The so-called Emperor's Bible and the Golden Gospels of Henry III were also produced in Echternach at this time, when production of books at the scriptorium peaked.

 The modern abbey

-Around the middle of the 19th century, the quire began to crumble and it was feared that it might collapse completely.
+Around the middle of the 19th century, the choir began to crumble and it was feared that it might collapse completely.
 For this reason, an association was founded in 1862 for the reconstruction of the church (the Kirchbauverein).
 The rebuilding in a neo-roman style was completed in 1868, and the abbey was re-consecrated.

 In recognition of its importance as a national centre of pilgrimage to St. Willibrord, Pope Pius XII granted the abbey the status of minor basilica in 1939.

-Part of the basilica was destroyed by shells in 1944, necessitating another reconstruction - its sixth in 14 centuries - in the original Roman style. the facade is a nod to the basilica of Paray-le-Monial.
-The building was again re-consecrated in 1953, though the 8th century crypt has survived throughout with no major damage.
+Part of the basilica was blasted by retreating German Wehrmacht troops on December 26th 1944, necessitating another reconstruction - its sixth in 14 centuries - in the original Roman style.
+The facade is a nod to the basilica of Paray-le-Monial.
+The building was again re-consecrated in 1953, though the 8th-century crypt has survived throughout with no major damage.